Enhanced Forward Presence (eFP)

-Operation CABRIT is the name of the UK operational deployment to Estonia where British troops are leading a multinational battlegroup as part of the EFP.
+Operation Cabrit is the name of the UK operational deployment to Estonia where British troops are leading a multinational battlegroup as part of the enhanced Forward Presence (eFP).

-UK Armed Forces have a leading role in NATO’s Enhanced Forward Presence (EFP) in the Baltic States in order to enhance Euro-Atlantic security, reassure our Allies and deter out adversaries.
+UK Armed Forces have a leading role in NATO’s eFP in the Baltic States, in order to enhance Euro-Atlantic security, reassure our Allies and deter our adversaries.

-About 900 British personnel will rotate on a continuous basis alongside Danish, French, and host nation Estonian forces, with the King's Royal Hussars currently providing the bulk of the combat capable infantry force.
+About 900 British personnel rotate on a continuous basis alongside Danish, French, and host nation Estonian forces.